noiseprotocol/noise_spec/noise.md

 Assuming zero-length payloads and DH public keys of 32 bytes, the message sizes will be 32 bytes (one public key), then 96 bytes (two public keys and two authentication tags), then 64 bytes (one public key and two authentication tags).
-If pre-shared keys are used, the first message grows in size to 48 bytes, since the first payload becomes encrypted.
+If pre-shared symmetric keys are used, the first message grows in size to 48 bytes, since the first payload becomes encrypted.

 4. Crypto algorithms